 11.2.4 Operations

-This clause defines the behaviour that is expected from the 5GMSd AF when a Service Access Information resource is acquired by the Media Session Handler.
-The main operation that is performed is to look up or generate the Service Access Information.
+This clause defines the behaviour that is expected from the 5GMS AF when a Service Access Information resource is acquired by the Media Session Handler.
+The main operation that is performed is to look up or generate the Service Access Information corresponding to the requested Provisioning Session.

 11.3 Consumption Reporting API